k0gen/simplex-startos/instructions.md

 1. Navigate to `Settings > Network & servers`.

-1. Enable "Use SOCKS proxy".
+1. For iOS users: Skip this step.
+For other platforms: Enable "Use SOCKS proxy".

-1. For `Use .onion hosts` (this might be under `Advanced network settings`), select "Required".
+1. Set `Use .onion hosts` to "Required" (this might be under `SOCKS proxy settings` or `Advanced network settings`).
 This means that this profile can _only_ send messages to other .onion servers.

+1. Finally, in `Advanced Network Settings`, set `Private Routing` to "Never".

 ### Connect your SMP server for messages